Freedom of religion in Norway: Religious group registration

 All registered religious and life-stance organizations are eligible to apply for financial support from the government.
 Nearly 800 such organizations receive state support, based on the number of each group's members.
 In order to register, a faith or life-stance organization must notify the county governor and provide its creed and doctrine, activities, names of board members, names and responsibilities of group leaders, operating rules – including who may become a member – voting rights, the process for amending statutes, and the process for dissolution.
 A group registers only once in one county but reports its national tally of members.

 If a religious group does not register, it will not receive financial support from the government, but there are no restrictions on its activities.

 By law, life-stance communities, but not religious groups, must have a minimum of 500 members to qualify for government funding.
 A draft law presented to parliament in 2019 would drop this requirement to 50 members and apply equally to both life-stance communities and religious groups, but of as of the end of 2019 the law has not been passed, although government and life-stance organizations state that the law has broad support and is likely to pass in 2020.

+In 2023, Jehovah's Witnesses were fully deregistered as a result of their shunning practice.
+Since children are not exempt from this practice, the country concluded that it was psychological violence.
+This prevented the group from receiving the annual subsidies and the right to perform civil marriages.
+This ruling by the Oslo District Court to uphold the government's decision was unanimously overturned by the Borgarting Court of Appeal on March 14, 2025, with Jehovah's Witnesses also being awarded 8,500,000 kroner ($806,833 USD) in compensation for legal expenses incurred during both the initial trial and the following appeal.